Microsoft/IntuneDocs.pt-br/intune/known-issues.md

 ### <a name="intune-legacy-pc-client-features-are-only-available-in-the-silverlight-console"></a>Os recursos herdados do PC cliente do Intune só estão disponíveis no console do Silverlight

 A capacidade de gerenciar o Windows 10 no Intune no Portal do Azure está disponível por meio do registro de MDM do Windows.
-Para saber mais, confira [Intune on Azure console and legacy Intune PC Client](https://docs.microsoft.com/intune-classic/deploy-use/intune-on-azure) (Intune no console do Azure e PC cliente herdado do Intune).
+Para obter mais informações, consulte [Intune on Azure console and legacy Intune PC Client](https://docs.microsoft.com/intune-classic/deploy-use/intune-on-azure) (Intune no console do Azure e PC cliente herdado do Intune).

 ### <a name="groups-created-by-intune-during-migration-might-affect-functionality-of-other-microsoft-products"></a>Os grupos criados pelo Intune durante a migração podem afetar a funcionalidade de outros produtos da Microsoft